What is your minimum GPA or required SAT or ACT score?

 Is there a word limit or suggested word limit to your essay responses?

-There are no strict word limits on the UChicago supplement essays.
+We suggest you note any word limits for Coalition or Common Application essays; however, there are no strict word limits on the UChicago supplement essays.
 For the extended essay (where you choose one of several prompts), we suggest that you aim for around 650 words.
 While we won't, as a rule, stop reading after 650 words, we're only human and cannot promise that an overly wordy essay will hold our attention indefinitely.
 For the “Why UChicago?” essay, we suggest about 250-500 words.
 The ideas in your writing matter more than the exact number of words you use!

 How do I make sure that UChicago has received all of my required application documents?

-A little while after the application deadline has passed, you will be able to check to see which application materials we have received and processed by loggin in to your UChicago Account.
+A little while after the application deadline has passed, you will be able to check to see which application materials we have received and processed by logging in to your UChicago Account.
 Given the large volume of material submitted every year, there will be a reasonable amount of processing time between when you submit your documents and when they will appear in your Account.
 If anything is missing, we will give you ample time to re-submit it.

 May I submit supplemental materials in the arts, music, or my own original research?

 Yes.
 The most effective supplements share a representative sample of work that is important to the applicant.
 One to two minutes of a recorded work, two or three high-quality prints of a work of art, the best paragraph or page of a creatively written work, or an abstract of original research are recommended.
+In addition, if you do not believe that a traditional essay format can meaningfully share who you are, you can submit an Alternative Project.
+The projects that can be submitted are multimedia (videos, photo essays, art work, poetry, etc.) that they believe introduces them to their admissions counselor and the UChicago community.

 How can I obtain an interview?